SpaceUY/nest-js-guidelines/nest_rules.md

 - **Error Handling**

   - Use custom exceptions or Nest’s built-in HTTP exceptions (`HttpException`, `NotFoundException`, etc.) to provide meaningful error messages and correct status codes.
-  - Provide a global exception filter if you need standardized error responses.
+  - Consider implementing a global or scoped `HttpExceptionFilter` (or other Exception Filters) to centralize error handling and return consistent responses.

 - **Default Healthcheck Controller**
   - Provide a default endpoint (e.g., GET /) that returns a simple health/status response.